A nonparametric test of spherical symmetry applicable to high dimensional data: The proposed methodology

 So, irrespective of the value of $d$, $c_{1-\alpha}$ is of order $O_P(n^{-1})$ and it converges to zero almost surely as $n$ diverges to infinity.
-For any fixed $d$, we can also show that for any distribution $\Pr$, $n\hat\zeta_n(\pi)$ converges in distribution to a weighted sum of independent chi-squares as $n$ diverges to infinity.
 Since, under $H_1$, $\hat\zeta_n$ converges to a positive number, the conditional p-value $p_n$ converges to zero as $n$ increases.
 Hence, the power of the resulting conditional test converges to one.
-This is formally stated in the following theorem. \begin{thm} The power of the conditional test based on $p_n$ converges to one as $n$ diverges to infinity. \end{thm} Though the above resampling algorithm leads to a consistent level $\alpha$ test, it has a computational complexity of the order $O(n^22^n)$.
+This is formally stated in the following theorem.

+\begin{thm} For any fixed alternative, the power of the conditional test based on $p_n$ converges to one as $n$ diverges to infinity. \end{thm}

+Though the above resampling algorithm leads to a consistent level $\alpha$ test, it has a computational complexity of the order $O(n^22^n)$.
 So, it is not computationally feasible to implement even if the sample size is moderately large.
-Therefore, in practice, we propose to generate $\pi_1,\pi_2,\ldots, \pi_B$ uniformly from $\{0,~1\}^n$ and compute the randomized p-value
+Therefore, in practice, we generate $\pi_1,\pi_2,\ldots, \pi_B$ uniformly from $\{0,~1\}^n$ and compute the randomized p-value

 We reject $H_0$ if $p_{n,B}< \alpha$.
-The following theorem shows that $p_{n,B}$ closely approximates $p_n$ for large $B$ and thereby justifies the use $p_{n,B}$ for the practical implementation of the test. \begin{thm} Given the augmented data $\mathcal{D}^\prime$, $p_{n,B}$ converges to $p_n$ almost surely as $B$ diverges to infinity. \end{thm}
+The following theorem shows that $p_{n,B}$ closely approximates $p_n$ for large $B$ and thereby justifies the use $p_{n,B}$ for the practical implementation of the test.